 Review of records pertaining to accidents, incidents and notifications forwarded to RQIA since the previous care inspection confirmed that these were appropriately managed.

-There were examples of good practice found throughout the inspection in relation to staffing, staff recruitment, induction, training, supervision and appraisal, adult safeguarding and risk management.
+There were examples of good practice found throughout the inspection in relation to staffing, staff recruitment, induction, training, supervision and appraisal, adult safeguarding, risk management and the home's environment.